O3Ol/awesome-stars/README.md

 ## JavaScript

+- [playwright](https://github.com/microsoft/playwright) - Node library to automate Chromium, Firefox and WebKit with a single API
 - [snowpack](https://github.com/pikapkg/snowpack) - 📦✨ Build web applications with less tooling and 10x faster iteration.
 No bundler required.
 - [community-edition](https://github.com/ramboxapp/community-edition) - Free and Open Source messaging and emailing app that combines common web applications into one.
 - [1on1-questions](https://github.com/VGraupera/1on1-questions) - Mega list of 1 on 1 meeting questions compiled from a variety to sources